 Apart from its pleasant aroma, geranium essential oil has anti-inflammatory, antidepressant, sedative, anxiolytic, and muscle-relaxing properties.

 Geranium oil, derived from the plant Pelargonium graveolens, also facilitates blood circulation and eases breathing.

 It is noteworthy that the topical application of geranium oil might cause skin irritation and cross-reactions.
-So, mix it with carrier oils and add it to infusion burners.
+So, preferable mode of usage is inhalation- mix it with carrier oil and add it to oil diffusers.

 Since you worked your way down here and now know the ‘what’ aspect of essential oils, let me tell you about ‘how’ they need to be used.

 Most commonly, essential oils are used in two ways: